Your cart is currently empty!

 Shame Makes Work Feel Like the Worst Trait of Organized Religion

 I feel like I’m in a Brene Brown era of life.
 Just gobbling up the content.
 Shame comes with a negative connotation, deservingly so.
 It’s a. hard emotion to master because it’s an emotion that tells us that we are not enough.
 That enough is so diverse.
-We are not good enough, cute enough, or we don’t try hard enough.
-We limit our value as people when we believe that we don’t matter and our lives as a whole is incompetent.
+We are not good or cute enough or don’t try hard enough.
+We limit our value as people when we believe we don’t matter and our lives are incompetent.

 Let’s not confuse shame with guilt.
-Guilt is a temporary feeling after something bad was done.
-Guilt is “I did something bad.”
-Shame is “I am a bad person.”
+Guilt is a temporary feeling after something bad is done.
+Guilt is “did something bad.”
+The shame is, “I am a bad person.”
 Shame tolerance comes from the need to be vulnerable.
-Vulnerable actions is something we just don’t see, especially at work.
-We’d like to think that a majority of our shame hits us when in our childhood.
-Most of us treat school as a competition, and it make get worse if you join a sport.
-We feel shame when we go on our first date, or our first night sleeping together.
-It doesn’t end when we become full fledged adults.
+Vulnerable actions are something we just don’t see, especially at work.
+We’d like to think that most of our shame hits us in childhood.
+Most of us treat school as a competition, which worsens if you join a sport.
+We feel shame when we spend the first day or night sleeping together.
+It doesn’t end when we become full-fledged adults.

 Shame in the Workplace

-If school is a competition and sports is a competition, why wouldn’t you treat work the exact same way?
-For some people, work is finally the place where they can “win.”
+If school is a competition and sports is a competition, why wouldn’t you treat work the same way?
+For some people, work is finally where they can “win.”
 Whatever win means.
 We use work to shut up the doubters like the teacher who said you wouldn’t succeed.
-It’s also a way to silence any self doubt that you may have.
+It’s also a way to silence any self-doubt that you may have.

 Working and becoming a leader has not been an easy task for me.
-Most of it is due to the fact that I’ve had the wrong definition of what success means.
-Success traditionally meant that the final day where I can finally put the stake in the ground as a competent person.
-No one, absolutely no one can tell me anything.
+Most of it is because I’ve defined what success means incorrectly.
+Success traditionally meant the final day where I could finally put the stake in the ground as a competent person.
+No one, absolutely no one, can tell me anything.
 I’m successful!
-Success is achieving the things that I’ve achieved, getting recognition for those achievements, and getting added power.
+Success is achieving what I’ve achieved, getting recognition and added power.